-In his last book on management, before his death in 2005, noted management theorist Peter Drucker lists five questions that he insists must be answered if you want to succeed in your business, whether it’s the actual brick and mortar, or home-based business.
+In his last book on management, before his death in 2005, noted management theorist Peter Drucker lists five questions (The Five Most Important Questions You Will Ever Ask About Your Organization) that he insists must be answered if you want to succeed in your business, whether it’s the actual brick and mortar, or home-based business.
 But, before proceeding any further, a few words about who Drucker was.

 Drucker was a recipient of the Presidential Medal of Freedom, the highest award bestowed on a civilian in recognition of “an especially meritorious contribution to the security or national interests of the United States, world peace, cultural or other significant public or private endeavors.”
 This award was given in 2002 in recognition of his contribution to business and management, and the social sciences.